3dcitydb/3dcitydb-web-map/README.md

 The 3DCityDB Web Map Client now supports displaying thematic data stored from data sources such as Google Spreadsheets (using Google Sheets API v4) and PostgreSQL (using PostgREST API).

-See [changelogs](CHANGES.md) for the list of changes occurred in this version as well as previous versions.
+See [release announcements](RELEASES.md), [change logs](CHANGES.md) for the list of changes occurred in this version as well as previous versions.

 Introduction
 -------